open-southeners/vscode-laravel-pint/README.md

 ## Getting started

-1. Just install and enable this extension.
+1. Install the extension (it will automatically enable only for PHP files when the extension is enabled)
 2. Run the following command in a terminal or console at your project's path:

 ```sh
 composer require laravel/pint --dev
 ```

-3. Finally, save any file and it will format it for you.
+3. Finally, save any file and it will format it for you (remember to set up).
 Or press `Ctrl + Shift + P` on Windows/Linux (`Cmd + Shift + P` on Mac OS) and type _"Format document using Laravel Pint"_ this will format the current opened file.

 ## Features

 - `pint.json` autocompletion and validation
-- Run Laravel Pint locally or in Docker (using [Laravel Sail](https://laravel.com/docs/9.x/sail)) when saving a PHP document
+- Formatter for PHP files that uses Laravel Pint locally, globally or within Docker (using [Laravel Sail](https://laravel.com/docs/9.x/sail))
-- Provides a format document command to format opened PHP files
-- Provides a format workspace files command to format all workspace folder PHP files
+- Format workspace files command to format all workspace PHP files
-- Format with Laravel Pint task

 ## License